 Healthy Life Essex is delighted to introduce you to James Poet, the Vegan Maestro.
-Every month James will provide us with an insight in to his version of a vegan lifestyle.
+James will provide regular blogs with an insight in to his version of a vegan lifestyle.
 Let’s start with his story:

 The Vegan Maestro, was re-born in March 2016.
 Six months prior to that I relied on fish as my primary source of protein.
 But the Pescatarian Maestro doesn’t have the same ring to it…